obvonage/deved-platform/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ### Add the Service Account

-A Firebase service account can be used to authenticate various Firebase features, for our project we will use the Firebase Admin SDK to access our Database URL.
+A Firebase service account can be used to authenticate various Firebase features; for our project, we will use the Firebase Admin SDK to access our Database URL.

-* From the Firebase Console click on the gear and select the Service Account tab
+* From the Firebase Console, click on the gear and select the Service Account tab
 * Click on the button to `generate key`
 * Add the generated file to the root of your project and rename it to `serviceAccountKey.json`
 * Copy and paste the Admin SDK configuration snippet to your project, as you can see in the following step of this tutorial, to initialize Firebase.
-We are using `${process.env.FIREBASE_DATABASE_URL` to read the URL from the `.env` file but it's the same Database URL found on the Firebase Admin SDK configuration.
+We are using `${process.env.FIREBASE_DATABASE_URL` to read the URL from the `.env` file, but it's the same Database URL found on the Firebase Admin SDK configuration.

 ![Admin SDK configuration](/content/blog/build-an-appointment-scheduler-using-node-firebase-and-vonage/screenshot-2022-01-04-at-17.52.49.png "Admin SDK configuration")